 First you need to create a Kaleido environment.
-If you’ve not done that before, check out the video on our docs homepage.
+If you’ve not done that before, you can sign up free.

 We recommend you create a new Geth + Proof of Authority (PoA) environment, which will work with MetaMask without any customization.

 MetaMask needs an RPC URL to connect to Kaleido, including authentication credentials to access the node.

 You combine your App Credentials into the RPC URL of your node as so:

 Just go over to Metamask.io and install the browser extension into Chrome or Firefox.

 Then choose “Custom RPC” and add your URL

 Now MetaMask has generated you an address, and is safely holding the private key for that address.